nf2337/Mapping-Global-Foodscapes/tutorial3.md

 You’ll notice there are 10 rows of data, each representing the number and percentage of migrants going from the origin (Morocco, Romania, Colombia, etc) to one destination, Spain.
 Note that the percentages don’t add up to 100, this is because I’ve selected from the original dataset only the top 10 migrant flows to Spain.

-Next, consider the World-Map.
+Next, consider the **World-Map**.
 It contains only names and ISO (International Organization for Standardization) country codes.

-The ISO is an attribute of both the World-Map (a vector file), and the Spain-Immigration (a .csv) file.
+The ISO is an attribute of both the World-Map (a vector file), and the **Spain-Immigration** (a .csv) file.
 Based on this shared attribute, we can join the datasets, and start visualizing the migration information on a map.

 ## Table Joins:

-In the Layers Panel, right click the World-Map > Properties > Joins.
+In the Layers Panel, right click the **World-Map > Properties > Joins**.
 Click + and choose the below settings:

 ![Image 3](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/3-Tutorial-3.png)

 Join layer is the layer we’re joining to our vector map.
-This will be Spain-Immigration.
+This will be **Spain-Immigration**.
 Join field is the shared attribute from the table.
-We’ll chose Origin ISO.
+We’ll chose **Origin ISO**.
 Target field is the shared attribute from the vector.
-We’ll choose ISO_A3.
+We’ll choose **ISO_A3**.
 Click Ok.

 To see the results, we’ll go back to the Layers Panel, right click the World-Map > Open Attribute Table.